GoodyNick/FreqAI-LSTM-Strategy/README.md

 ```bash
 freqtrade backtesting --config config-torch-lstm_v2.json --strategy ExampleLSTMStrategy_v2
 ```
+you can also use run.sh script for backtesting, plotting, or hyperopt freqai strategy

 ## Contributions & Contact
 🤝 **Contributions are welcome!** If you have suggestions or improvements, feel free to submit a **pull request** or open an **issue**.